FunnelKit

 The FunnelKit Editorial Team is a group of WooCommerce experts with 10+ years of combined experience.
 We create actionable guides based on hands-on testing, industry research, and user feedback to help eCommerce businesses grow.

-With WooCommerce automated follow-up emails, you can keep your customers engaged, bring them back to buy again, and maximize every sale, without lifting a finger.
+With automated follow-up emails, you can keep your customers engaged, bring them back to buy again, and maximize every sale, without lifting a finger.

-What Are WooCommerce Follow-Up Emails and the Different Types?
+What Are WooCommerce Follow-Up Emails?

 • Product education emails: If your product requires setup or has specific usage instructions, send an email with helpful tips, guides, or video tutorials.
 This reduces customer confusion and increases satisfaction.